strategineer/personal-website/content/books/2024-07-21/index.md

 "Muad'dib rules everywhere," he said.
 {{< /quote >}}

-Having been disappointed that some readers read Dune and thought otherwise, Frank Herbert went all the way in the sequel to really hit you on the head with Paul's awfulness.
+Being disappointed that some readers read Dune and thought otherwise, Frank Herbert went all the way in the sequel to really hit you on the head with Paul's awfulness.

 {{< quote 138 >}}
 "Ghengis ...
 Khan?
 Was he of the Sardaukar, m'Lord?"